Dr. Lynda Murphy

 Keith has been at TWU since 2006.
 Prior to that, he was the Director of the Texas Center for Educational Technology at the University of North Texas.
 He also spent over twenty years in public education as a teacher and an administrator.
 Keith coordinates the instructional design and faculty development services for TLT.
 He likes to garden, fish and eat New Mexico food.

 Alli has been working with online students, faculty and staff since June 2001.
 After receiving her Master of Library Science degree from TWU, she joined the Blagg-Huey Library working with the Distance Education librarian on electronic reserves.
-She joined the Office of Teaching and Learning with Technology in December 2003 and has been providing her expertise in basic course design and faculty development ever since.
-Alli manages TWU’s Quality Matters program and provides support for faculty on the Denton campus.
+She joined the Office of Teaching and Learning with Technology in December 2003 where she provided expertise in instructional design and faculty development for 12 years, before assuming responsibility for the university’s learning management systems in November of 2015.
 In her free time, Alli loves to read, watch hockey and football, and spend time with her husband and daughter.

 Certified Virtual Instructor & Instructional Designer III, Houston Center